Rajpratik71/volatility-wiki/Command-Reference.md

 To display the version information embedded in PE files, use the verinfo command.
 Not all PE files have version information, and many malware authors forge it to include false data, but nonetheless this command can be very helpful with identifying binaries and for making correlations with other files.

-Note that this plugin resides in the contrib directory, therefore you'll need to tell Volatility to look there using the --plugins option.
-It currently only supports printing version information from process executables and DLLs, but later will be expanded to include kernel modules.
+This plugin only supports printing version information from process executables and DLLs, but later will be expanded to include kernel modules.
 If you want to filter by module name, use the --regex=REGEX and/or --ignore-case options.

-    $ python vol.py --plugins=contrib/plugins/ -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 verinfo
+    $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 verinfo
     Volatility Foundation Volatility Framework 2.4
     \SystemRoot\System32\smss.exe
     C:\Windows\SYSTEM32\ntdll.dll